hackerb9/mkpass/README.md

 The XKCD 936 standard states that four random words from a dictionary is equal to 2^44 bits of entropy.
-This would be true if the dictionary is of size 2^11, that is 2048 words.
+This would be true if the dictionary contains 2048 words (2^11).
 However, it's actually hard to find a dictionary that small.
+The default UNIX word list contains over 2^16 words, which is way too many.
+It creates difficult to memorize passphrases like:

+    # UNIX /usr/share/dict/words
+    cautionary continually departmentalizes intellectualizes

-The default UNIX word list contains over 2^16 words (which is way too many for humans).
-The SCOWL package [/usr/share/dict/scowl/english-words.10] includes a dictionary of the most frequent 10% of English words, which happens to be a little over 2^12 (4096) words long.
+A more useful dictionary is included in the SCOWL package.
+That file is only the top 10% of English words, which happens to be a little over 2^12 (4096) words long.
 Since we are picking four random words, this increases the amount of entropy by 4 bits.

+    /usr/share/dict/scowl/english-words.10.

 ### The upshot: a wash